ragalina/cse15l-lab-reports/lab-report-1-week-1.md

 Here is the output from the remote system:
 ![WhereAmI.java on Remote System](lab-report-1/1-WhereAmI-on-remote.png)

-The ```.getProperty``` function in WhereAmI.java shows the different operating systems and locations of the file on the client vs. the server.
+We can see how the ```.getProperty``` function in WhereAmI.java shows the different operating systems and locations of the file on the client vs. the server.

 ## Setting SSH Keys
 To make logging in and copying files faster, we can save our password in ssh keys.
 The public key file is stored on my account for the remote access system while the private one is stored on my personal device.
 When both of these files can be found, they can serve as a substitute for the password.